Zahirul Haque: Mohammedan Sporting Club

 Zahir receiving the Sports Writers Association's Best Sportsperson Award in 1964 as Mohammedan captain.

-Zahir quit his job in the East Pakistan Police force in 1960, and rejoined Bangladesh Bank (then the State Bank).
-In the same year, he joined Mohammedan SC at the suggestion of the club's founder, Mohammad Shahjahan.
+Zahir quit his job in the East Pakistan Police force in 1960, and rejoined the State Bank of Pakistan (whose East Pakistan section became Bangladesh Bank in December 1971).
+In the same year, he joined Mohammedan SC at the suggestion of the club's official, Mohammad Shahjahan.
 Zahir went on to serve as club captain from 1961 to 1965 (excluding 1963).
 He won seven First Division titles while captaining the 1961 and 1965 triumphs.
 Zahir also won the Aga Khan Gold Cup twice, first as captain in 1964 and again in 1968.
-He played in the finals of Pakistan's Independence Day Cup thirteen times and came out as champion on four different editions, all of them representing the Black and Whites.
+He played in the finals of Pakistan's Independence Day Tournament thirteen times and came out as champion on four different editions, all of them representing the Black and Whites.

 On 13 February 1972, Zahir represented President's XI against Bangladesh XI during what was the first football game held since the Independence of Bangladesh.
 Later on that year, he was part of the Mohammedan team which won the first edition of the Independence Cup, a tournament held to celebrate the country's independence.
 He also won the league titles in 1975 and 1976, although by then as an irregular in the team.
 He retired on 3 May 1976, after securing his seventh and final league title with the club.
 His sixteen-year-long spell at the club has not been matched by any player since.